Skip to main content

 The decisions we have made about how we architect Concourse have a direct impact on how application code reaches production.
 We expect that the process now looks like

-main - Build container, tag with Git sha, push to registry
+2. Build container, tag with Git SHA, push to registry

 flowchart TD